lofar-astron/factor/docs/source/archiving.rst

     frequency and uncompressed.
 These files are suitable for use in CASA, etc.

 ``chunks/``
-    Directory containing the time-chunked datasets that Factor uses for processing.
+    Directory containing the time-chunked datasets that Factor uses for processing and the direction-independent sky models.

 ``images/``
     Directory containing the images from the :ref:`facetimage` and :ref:`fieldmosaic` operations.